 How do I apply for a family car loan?

 Applying for a family car loan works just like any other car loan — you provide basic financial information and wait to see if the lender is willing to finance your purchase.
 You can often apply for a car loan online, though some banks and credit unions may require you to visit a branch to complete the application in person.
-Typically, you need to be a US citizen or permanent resident and at least 18 years old to qualify.
+Typically, you need to be a Canadian citizen or permanent resident and at least 18 years old to qualify.
 If you are a nonresident, check out our guide to getting a car loan in Canada.

 Applying as an individual